Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Rayleigh-Taylor Instability

-{ Our derivations of the dispersion equation in the B,V and E,J contexts culminate in the same result, albeit by following different paths.
+{ Our derivations of the dispersion equation in the electrodynamic and magnetohydrodynamic contexts culminate in the same result, albeit by following different paths.
 The principal difference is the role assigned to the electric field, which is primary in the ionospheric context and in the literature of the I/T community, but is all but invisible in the chromospheric context and in much of the literature of the solar community (excepting situations of rapidly changing magnetic fields associated with flares and other transient behavior).
 As the derivations highlight, it is commonly said about the I/T that the electric field gives rise to $\bf{E} \times \bf{B}$ drifts, implying that $\bf{E} $ drives $\bf{V}$.
 In contrast, the same is rarely, if ever, said about the chromosphere or corona, where $\bf{E}$ is principally a consequence of plasma flow $\bf{V}$ across the magnetic field $\bf{B}$, so $\bf{V}$ drives $\bf{E}$.
-The normal mode analysis performed here does not distinguish between these two perspectives; only an initial value analysis can do that. { As discussed previously in \S \ref{neutral_wind_dynamos}, \citet{Vas_2001, Vas_2011, Vas_2012} has argued persuasively for the view that flows drive electric fields, but electric fields do not drive flows, in magnetized plasmas occurring in nature, and that the conventional $\bf{E} \times \bf{B}$ drift cannot describe the complete time-dependent physics.} }
+The normal mode analysis performed here does not distinguish between these two perspectives; only an initial value analysis can do that. }

 For completeness, we note that this analysis of the Rayleigh-Taylor instability in the ionospheric context is predicated on a local evaluation of plasma and neutral variables, i.e., it applies in a restricted region in space.
 In this limit, as we have seen, the dispersion equation is the same as in the solar context.
 However, in the I/T, as discussed in \S \ref{maxwell_section}, the magnetic field lines are assumed to be equipotentials and the electric field generated by the instability extends along the entire magnetic flux tube.
 Thus, the instability is affected by the plasma on the flux tube that encompasses both the E and F layers of the I/T and a ``flux-tube integrated'' analysis of the instability is required.
 A discussion of this type of analysis as it applies to Rayleigh-Taylor instability in the I/T is given by \citet{sultan96}. { The result is a growth rate averaged all along an equipotential field line, which in order of magnitude has a growth time of about 15 min.
 In contrast, the Alfv\'{e}n travel time is only about 10 s.
 Thus, as argued by \citet{Vas_2012} (see our \S \ref{neutral_wind_dynamos}), the non-potential component of the electric field is small, and the electrostatic approximation is quite good.
 A similar conclusion follows from a more complete electromagnetic analysis of the Rayleigh-Taylor instability, including Alfv\'{e}n waves and the Pedersen resistivity of the I/T, performed by \citet{Basu_2005}.
 The result found is that the magnetic field perturbations are very small due to resistive slip between the plasma and magnetic field (see our \S \ref{frozen_slip}), so that, again, the electrostatic approximation is well justified.}